Intrinsic wavelet regression for curves of Hermitian positive definite matrices: Abstract

 \section{Abstract}

-In multivariate time series analysis, non-degenerate autocovariance and spectral density matrices are necessarily Hermitian and positive definite and it is important to preserve these properties in any estimation procedure.
-Our main contribution is the development of intrinsic wavelet transforms and nonparametric wavelet regression for curves in the non-Euclidean space of Hermitian positive definite matrices.
-The primary focus is on the construction of intrinsic average-interpolation wavelet transforms in the space equipped with a natural invariant Riemannian metric.
-In addition, we derive the wavelet coefficient decay and linear wavelet thresholding convergence rates of intrinsically smooth curves of Hermitian positive definite matrices.
-The intrinsic wavelet transforms are computationally fast and nonlinear wavelet shrinkage or thresholding captures localized features, such as cups or kinks, in the matrix-valued curves.
-In the context of nonparametric spectral estimation, the intrinsic linear or nonlinear wavelet spectral estimator satisfies the important property that it is equivariant under a change of basis of the time series, in contrast to most existing approaches.
-The finite-sample performance of the intrinsic wavelet spectral estimator based on nonlinear tree-structured trace thresholding is benchmarked against several state-of-the-art nonparametric curve regression procedures in the Riemannian manifold by means of simulated time series data.
+Intrinsic wavelet transforms and wavelet estimation methods are introduced for curves in the non-Euclidean space of Hermitian positive definite matrices, with in mind the application to Fourier spectral estimation of multivariate stationary time series.
+The main focus is on intrinsic average-interpolation wavelet transforms in the space of positive definite matrices equipped with an affine-invariant Riemannian metric, and convergence rates of linear wavelet thresholding are derived for intrinsically smooth curves of Hermitian positive definite matrices.
+In the context of multivariate Fourier spectral estimation, intrinsic wavelet thresholding is equivariant under a change of basis of the time series, and nonlinear wavelet thresholding is able to capture localized features in the spectral density matrix across frequency, always guaranteeing positive definite estimates.
+The finite-sample performance of intrinsic wavelet thresholding is assessed by means of simulated data and compared to several benchmark estimators in the Riemannian manifold.
+Further illustrations are provided by examining the multivariate spectra of trial-replicated brain signal time series recorded during a learning experiment.